How the Gut and Mental Health are Related

 You might be thinking ‘What the heck?’

-What he meant by this, is that ‘IBS’ is a name given to a set of symptoms.
+What he meant by this; ‘IBS’ is a name given to a set of symptoms.
 It's a syndrome and doesn't describe the cause of the abdominal discomfort or the contributing factors.

-IBS can be triggered by many different things, including poor digestion, dietary triggers or food sensitivities, lack of digestive enzymes, hypochlorhydria (low stomach acid), gut dysbiosis (an abnormal balance of bacteria, viruses or fungi in the gut), thyroid issues, stress, parasites…
+IBS and other gut issues can be triggered by many different things, including poor digestion, dietary triggers or food sensitivities, lack of digestive enzymes, hypochlorhydria (low stomach acid), gut dysbiosis (an abnormal balance of bacteria, viruses or fungi in the gut), SIBO (Small Intestinal Bacterial Overgrowth) thyroid issues, stress, parasites… or a mix of a number of the above.

-Therefore the diagnosis of ‘IBS’ requires further investigation.
+Therefore the diagnosis of ‘IBS’ or undiagnosed gut issues requires further investigation.

 The gut microbiome is a complex mix of microbes that reside mostly in your large intestine and have established themselves since your birth.
 They are impacted by how you were born (ie whether you were born via caesarean or vaginally), your external environment (your exposure to dirt or antibacterial products), whether or not you have had antibiotics (and how much you’ve had) and probably the thing you have most - control over - what you eat.